dariober/cnv_facets/README.md

 * 5 hours to prepare the SNP pileup with small memory footprint.
 Time is mostly driven by the size of the BAM files.
-To speed-up the pileup consider the option `--ncores` to parallelize across chromosomes.
+To speed-up the pileup consider the option `--snp-nprocs` to parallelize across chromosomes.

 * 1 hour and ~15 GB of memory for the actual detection of CNVs starting from the pileup.
 Time and memory is mostly driven by the number of SNPs